-- Single and double yellow lines indicate that parking restrictions are in place and that no waiting is allowed at any time.
+- Double yellow lines mean that parking restrictions are in place and that no waiting is allowed at any time.

-- Single yellow lines indicate that waiting is not allowed during restricted hours (these hours are indicated on a sign plate alongside the lines and we would suggest you check along the length of the line for these plates).
-Outside of these hours you can park on these lines.
+- Single yellow lines mean that waiting is not allowed during restricted hours (these hours are indicated on a sign plate alongside the lines and we would suggest you check along the length of the line for these plates).
+Outside these hours you can park on these lines.

-If your vehicle is parked illegally on a single or double yellow line, you may be issued with a Penalty Charge Notice (PCN).
+If your vehicle is parked illegally on a single or double yellow line, you may be issued with a parking fine.

 Picking up and dropping off passengers

-Drivers can stop on yellow lines to pick up passengers, but waiting for passengers is not permitted.
+You can stop on yellow lines to pick up passengers, but waiting for passengers is not allowed.
 When picking up or dropping off, you must stay with your vehicle at all times unless your passengers need help getting in and out of your vehicle.